Lorne Park: History

-In 1820, a log road was built from the mouth of the Credit River to the Humber River, followed shortly by a bridge that enabled travelers going from York to Hamilton to pass through Clarkson and attracted more settlers.
-By the 1830 logging was a major industry in Lorne Park.
-Most of the pine wood was exported to England and the United States.
+Lakeshore Road originated as a log road built from the mouth of the Credit River to the Humber River 1820, and was extended west shortly after through the Lorne Park area to connect York (now Toronto) to Hamilton.
+By 1830, logging was a major industry in Lorne Park.
+Most of the pine wood was exported to Britain and the United States.

 Over the early part of the 20th century Lorne Park grew into a unique community.
 In 1887, Joseph Thompson bought 86 acre of land in Lorne Park which became known as Thompson's Wood, now called Jack Darling Park.
 Thompson's brother Ernest Seton lived there until the home was lost in foreclosure.
 Ernest left, changed his name to Ernest Thompson Seton and achieved fame as an author and artist.

 The Lorne Park Post Office opened in 1892 and George D. Perry was the village's first postmaster.
 James Alberton built the three-story Albertonia Hotel in 1899.
 In 1927, it was renamed the Lorne Park Lodge but burned down two years later in 1929.

 The Lorne Park Mission Hall was built in 1902.
 It featured an open porch and a bell tower on the roof.
 The first library was organized by sawmill owner Robert Taylor in 1903.
 The first library meeting was held in January, 1904, in the Lorne Park Mission Hall.
 Reverend H. Thompson officiated over the first Anglican services in 1906, also held at the Lorne Park Mission Hall.
 St. Paul's Anglican Church was built in 1914.
 The Lorne Park Baptist Church was founded Sunday, May 18, 1919, in the Lorne Park Mission, with Reverend J. Williamson presiding.